martona/yo/README.md

 #  -> "You typed `buid` instead of `build`.
 Try: go build ./cmd/yo"
 ```

-Screen context comes from the Windows console buffer automatically, or from
+Screen context comes from **tmux** / **zellij** if you run inside either, or
-**zellij** / **tmux** if you run inside either.
-Outbound screen text is
+from the Windows console buffer.
+Outbound screen text is **secret-scrubbed**
-**secret-scrubbed** before it leaves your machine (see
+before it leaves your machine (see
 [Safety & privacy](#safety--privacy)).
 Context is immensely useful, but under
 Windows Terminal we're limited to the viewport, not actual scrollback data.
 A
 multiplexer gives yo deeper resolved screen history when one is available.
+On macOS
+**tmux** is strongly recommended, otherwise no context is available to the LLM.

 ### Questions with shell metacharacters